ambareesha7/crypto-exchanges/README.md

-# Cryptos
+# Get info from crypto-exchanges

-me practicing to advance my elixir skills trying to use genservers, phoenix pubsub, liveview,
+me practicing to advance my elixir skills,

+trying to use genservers, phoenix pubsub, liveview,

 ## Get info from crypto-exchanges